alexalexiou/networks_assign_1_2/README.md

 Server opens and read a file, where there is information about the users( subscriber’s number, tech, paid or not)

 -Server sends back packet with the corresponding sub codes, about the user in the specified format
-	Subscriber doesn’t exist
+	-a)Subscriber doesn’t exist
-	Subscriber granted access to the network
+	-b)Subscriber granted access to the network
-	Subscriber has paid
+	-c)Subscriber has paid